-I have written a lot on my blog about my experiences overseas and what you should expect when you visit some of the most beautiful and wonderful places in this world.
-However, it occurred to me that I have a lot to offer other travelers on what to expect when they visit my home country, the United States of America.
+I have written a lot on my blog about my experiences overseas.
+I have discussed what you can expect when you visit some of the beautiful places in the world.
+However, it occurred to me that I have a lot to offer travelers who plan to visit my country.
+That is why I am writing this article on what to expect when visiting the United States.

-In this article, I hope to dispel some of the more common misconceptions about visiting the United States, as well as provide you with some tips for how to prepare for your first visit state-side (that’s what we Americans call home).
+In this article, I hope to dispel some of the more common misconceptions about visiting the United States.
+I also hope to provide you with some tips on how to prepare for your first visit state-side.
+You see, that is what we Americans call home.

-As always, if you have any thoughts or opinions on what travelers should know before visiting the United States for the first time, I would absolutely love to have you comment below.
-Any and all feedback is helpful for other travelers!
-However, please no political comments.
+As always, if you have any thoughts or opinions on what travelers should know before visiting the United States for the first time, please comment below.
+Any and all feedback is helpful for other travelers.
+Even if you disagree with me.
+However, please no political comments (more on that later).

 The United States is Big and Diverse

-I think the most common misconception that people have when they visit the United States for the first time is how big the United States really is.
-People will often visit the United States thinking that they can visit all of the places they want to see in a few weeks, only to discover how challenging that is when they arrive.
+I think the most common misconception that people have when they visit the United States for the first time is how big it really is.
+People will often visit the United States thinking they can see all of the places they want in a few weeks.
+Then, when they arrive, they realize just how challenging that is.

-Some travelers I have talked to don’t understand the logistics involved in visiting the East and West Coast of the United States, or areas in-between all in one trip.
-And that is just the continental United States.
+Some travelers I have talked to don’t understand the logistics involved in visiting the East and West Coasts all in one trip.
+And that is just the Continental United States.
 When you add in the states of Hawaii and Alaska, the United States is even more vast.

 To give you a sense of just how big the United States is, take a look at the overlay map I created below.
-The drive from New York City to Los Angeles in the United States is roughly 4,489km, while the drive from Madrid, Spain to Moscow, Russia is roughly 4,176km.
+The drive from New York City to Los Angeles is roughly 4,489km.
+Compare that to the drive from Madrid, Spain to Moscow, Russia, which is roughly 4,176km.

-If you want to drive from New York City to Los Angeles, you are looking at a 41-hour drive, not including breaks for gas, food, and sleep.
+If you want to drive from New York City to Los Angeles, you are looking at a 41-hour drive.
+That does not include breaks for gas, food, and sleep.
 Visiting both coasts of the United States in one trip is much more like visiting multiple countries in one trip.
-You are better-served booking flights from one region of the United States to the next unless you are planning to just visit one region at a time.
+You are better-served booking flights from one region of the United States to the next.
+Or better yet, plan to just visit one region at a time.

 |7-Day American Southwest Adventure Itinerary|

-Another thing that people sometimes don’t realize when they visit the United States is just how diverse the United States really is.
+Another thing that people sometimes don’t realize when they visit the United States is just how diverse it is.
 Because the United States is so big, there are different cultures, accents, and customs from region-to-region in the country.
-In fact, it has been reported that there may be as many as 11 different cultural areas within the continental United States alone that have their own distinct cultures and customs.
+In fact, it has been reported that there may be as many as 11 different cultural areas within the continental United States alone.
+Each of these areas has their own distinct culture and customs.

-When traveling to the United States, it may make sense to keep these cultural differences in mind while you are traveling.
+When traveling to the United States, it may make sense to keep these cultural differences in mind.
 What is acceptable in the Northeast United States may not be acceptable in the South or the Midwest, and vice versa.

 The US National Parks are Amazing

-Another thing that many people I talk to who are planning a visit the United States may not fully appreciate is the beauty of the national parks within the United States.
-Most people I talk to have plans to visit places like New York City, Disney World, Las Vegas, or Hollywood.
+Another thing that many people may not fully appreciate is the beauty of the national parks within the United States.
+Most people I talk to have plan to visit places like New York City, Disney World, Las Vegas, or Hollywood.
 Don’t get me wrong, those are all fantastic places to visit.
-However, seldom is it that I talk to someone abroad about visiting the United States who has plans to visit some of its national parks.
+However, seldom is it that I talk to someone abroad who has plans to visit some of America’s national parks.

-The United States is the birthplace of the concept of national parks, with Yellowstone National Park being the world’s first national parkland.
-Since the establishment of Yellowstone National Park in 1872, fifty-seven additional national parks have been established in the United States.
+The United States is the birthplace of the concept of national parks.
+That’s right, Yellowstone National Park being the world’s first national parkland.
+Since the establishment of Yellowstone National Park in 1872, sixty-two additional national parks have been established in the United States.
 Each of these parks is fabulous in its own unique and beautiful way.